vinipsmaker/gsoc2014-boost/README.md

 `pion::http::request::get_queries` returns an `ihash_multimap`, not a custom wrapper that would play a role similar to the `string_view` proposal.

-The complete separation of response pieces (set status code and reason phrase within two different expressions) looks good, but I don't want to make the API more difficult than already is (for the user writing handlers, the user writing backends and me writing even more complex documentation).
+The complete separation of response pieces (eg. set status code and reason phrase within two different expressions/function-calls) looks good, but I don't want to make the API more difficult than already is (for the user writing handlers, the user writing backends and me writing even more complex documentation).
 This API works in pion, but it isn't very asynchronous.

 One "higher-level" abstraction of pion to register handlers (the request router/dispatcher) is the use of a tree-like based resource dispatching.
 Under